 I love trying different variations on banana bread–there seem to be so many!
 I’ve made a Chocolate Chip Banana Bread before, which is really yummy, so when I saw a recipe at BetterHomesandGardens.com for a banana bread with both chocolate chips and cherries in it, I knew I needed to try it out!
 I made some changes to the recipe, including using a little more chopped cherries, walnuts, and mini chocolate chips.
-This quick bread is such a treat and if you want a more elaborate treat, you can add a scoop of vanilla or cherry ice cream on top of a warmed, thick slice of this bread and drizzle chocolate or hot fudge sauce over it all!
+This quick bread is such a treat and if you want a more elaborate dessert, you can add a scoop of vanilla or cherry ice cream on top of a warmed, thick slice and drizzle chocolate or hot fudge sauce over it all!

 Another thing about this bread is that I think it tastes even better after a day or two.
 It comes out of the oven a little on the crusty side, but when it’s completely cooled, wrapped, and refrigerated overnight, it moistens up and the flavor seems a little more enhanced somehow.
 You can also freeze this—it thaws out well and tastes great!